mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 22 Mar 2021 - Polished notebook 07 ready for recording, made slides for 07, added template for 07 (for a student to go through and practice), ready to record!
 * 17 Mar 2021 - 99% finished notebook 07, added links to first 14 hours of the course on YouTube ([10 hours in part 1](https://youtu.be/tpCFfeUEGs8), [4 hours in part 2](https://youtu.be/ZUKz4125WNI))
 * 11 Mar 2021 - added even more text annotations to notebook 07, finishing tomorrow, then slides
 * 10 Mar 2021 - Typed a whole bunch of explanations into notebook 07, continuing tomorrow